Photo and Story by Connor Burnard / Contributing Writer

 Stephens started with the four rules of negotiating a fair salary: Know your value, benchmark your salary and benefits, know your strategy and practice.
 She said that despite recent legislation that has made it easier to present pay discrimination lawsuits, a “culture that says it’s not happening” and “invisible hand” discrimination, in which some employers discriminate regardless of legislation or company policy, are reasons why the pay gap still exists.

 Much of the presentation addressed anxiety or fear of failure when negotiating pay.
 She said that women should prepare before an interview by knowing their target salary or their “bolstering range,” which is generally a range that begins at the target salary and goes up to 20 percent above that.
 She stated that they should also know their “resistance point,” or the lowest salary they would accept and what the employer is not legally allowed to ask them about, such as having kids, religious affiliation, age or disability.
 Ultimately, Stephens said the most important thing is having the confidence and knowledge to negotiate a reasonable salary.
+However if this is something you don’t have the confidence in, you may want to take a look at Scotwork to see how they can help you gain more knowledge and experience in the area, so you’re able to negotiate your rights get a reasonable deal you’re happy with.

 “Employers don’t want you to talk about it,” said Stephens.
 “Women are less likely to negotiate pay and that is why we have this facilitation today.”